 Unfortunately that business was short-lived.
 She hadn’t tagged the shoes and couldn’t remember whose shoes were whose, so her dad went with her to retrace the route until every pair was returned.

 Since then she’s had businesses developing and teaching college courses, instructing aerobic classes, owning half a plane that was rented to a flight and maintenance school, and renting homes.
-She’s also owned a consignment store, a gift shop, a gift basket business, a consulting firm, hosted The Executive Toolbox (a weekly Internet radio show on Voice of America), and a publishing company.
+She’s also owned a consignment store, a gift shop, a gift basket business, hosted The Executive Toolbox (a weekly Internet radio show on Voice of America).